wxWidgets/wxWidgets/docs/doxygen/overviews/high_dpi.md

 the high DPI (i.e. double-sized) bitmap will be used _without_ scaling rather than scaling it by 0.875, which almost certainly wouldn't look good.
-However if the current DPI scaling is 300%, the 2x bitmap will be scaled, if it's the closest one available, as using it without scaling would appear in bitmaps too small to use.
+However if the current DPI scaling is 300%, the 2x bitmap will be scaled, if it's the closest one available, as using it without scaling would result in bitmaps too small to use.
 The cut-off for the decision whether to scale bitmap or use an existing one without scaling is the factor of 1.5: if the mismatch between the required and closest available size is equal or greater than 1.5, the bitmap